Source: Adoption at the Movies : The Third Annual Adoption at the Movies Awards

 Center for Adoption Support and Education January Webinar

 By using the Coupon Code CAA337 when checking out, you and your constituents can gain FREE access to our webinar — but you must act quickly — only 25 FREE registration slots remain open.
-We invite you to learn more about our upcoming webinars on topics to include understanding adopted teens, open adoption and more.
-Click here to view our complete Program Calendar.
-Fee: $25.00.
-International calls may require additional fees.

 Please note: All webinars takes place in the EVENING, EASTERN STANDARD TIME.